emlid/emlid-docs/docs/reach/common/quickstart/ntrip-workflow.md

 If you just received your Reach, you need to update it to make sure you have all the latest features.
 The instruction is in a carry case Reach comes with.

-You can also find the tutorial in [documentation](../../../quickstart/first-setup/) or follow the video guide:
+You can also follow the video guide:

 <center>